What is Amazon AWS Management Console?

 - Changing the Password of an AWS Account

 AWS provides around 70 different services that are categorized under different domains such as Compute, Storage, Database, Networking, and many more.
-Using these services, we can transform our applications to be highly scalable and can easily deploy them in the cloud.
-To use and manage Amazon Web Services, we have AWS Management Console.
+Using these services, you can transform your applications to be highly scalable and can easily deploy them in the cloud.
+To use and manage Amazon Web Services, you have AWS Management Console.
 AWS Management Console is basically a web application that allows users to access and manage any of the resources/services running on the AWS infrastructure.
 It also provides information related to billing and more.

 Following is the list of some of the tasks that you can perform using AWS Management Console:

 In this blog, you will learn to use AWS Management Console to do all the above-mentioned tasks.
 But, before you start using AWS Management Console and explore the endless possibilities of Amazon Web Services, you need to create an account on AWS.
 So, first, start with creating an account on AWS.

 Before moving forward, here’s a video from Intellipaat on AWS:

 You can create a fully functional AWS account which is absolutely free for one year.
 For this, you can visit the official AWS site and click on Create an AWS account.
 Below are the steps to follow while creating your AWS account so as to get started with Amazon Management Console.

 Step 1: This link will take you to the page shown in the following screenshot.
 You can simply sign in if you already have an account.
 If not, fill in the details and click on Continue

 Step 2: Just follow further online instructions.
 You will have to provide your credit/debit card details to create the account.
 Amazon will deduct a small transaction fee against the card to verify if the card is valid.
 The amount will be minimal and variable as per different regions, and it will be refunded within 2–3 days.
 After this, you will not be charged for using the free-tier services during the free subscription period (one year)